ambischof/kismet/README.md

 ## What this project is not

 I spent no time in making this look good.
 I also didn't try to add in other gameplay elements that a digital version could provide, at least not in this iteration.

+## Demo
+Github pages is set up to point to the docs folder which holds the demo